 Photo Credit: Dennis G. Jarvis

-5. Target One (T1), Honduras: The Lost City of the Monkey God?
+5. Target One (T1), Honduras: Is the White City Real?